Methodology

 Can a profitable strategy still go to ruin?

 Yes.
-If position sizes are too large, a normal losing streak can wipe out an account before the strategy's edge has a chance to show.
-Survival depends on sizing as much as on the quality of the trades.
+If position sizes are too large, a normal losing streak — one the strategy was always statistically likely to produce — can wipe out the account before the edge has time to show.
+Survival depends on sizing as much as on the quality of the underlying trades, and results vary widely between traders using the same signals with different sizing.

 How much should I risk per trade to keep risk of ruin low?

-There is no universal figure, and this is educational information rather than advice, but many risk-management frameworks suggest risking only a small, fixed fraction of the account per trade so that no single loss or losing streak is decisive.
+There is no universal figure, and this is educational context rather than financial advice.
+Risk-management literature commonly suggests keeping per-trade risk to a small, fixed fraction of account balance so that no single loss or plausible sequence of losses is decisive.
+The right level depends on the individual's strategy, drawdown tolerance, and financial circumstances.